RafaMMas/IberianFishHSMs/README.md

 ### ListModels - List available models and their key characteristics

 `ListModels` allows inspecting the available models.
-The queries can be categorized by Species, Size, River, Model.type, Sampled.season, Valid.season, and/or Data.origin.
-This function also provides de Codes to internally call the microhabitat suitability models during the habitat evaluation.
+The queries can be categorized by *Species*, *Size*, *River*, *Model.type*, *Sampled.season*, *Valid.season*, and/or *Data.origin*.
+This function also provides de *Codes* to internally call the microhabitat suitability models during the habitat evaluation.
 The output of this function also renders a summary of their main characteristics, including sample sizes, and several performance criteria for those models optimised through cross-validation.
+The argument *Default* = *TRUE* renders those models recommended by the expert panel who co-authored the package.
+These models are consequently the best option among the available models.
+The following example shows the default output for brown trout (*Salmo trutta*).
+From columns \#1 to \#15 the general general characteristics are described.
+Columns \#16 to \#23 include the aforementioned performance indices.
+The output of this function is a 3-elements list.
+The last two elements are names and codes.
+The former summarises the characteristics of each model in the table.

 ``` r
 Selected.models <- ListModels(Species = "Salmo trutta", verbose = F)